 The Toshiba C350 has a basic 60Hz panel and doesn't support any variable refresh rate technologies.

-The Toshiba C350 only displays basic signals at 60Hz, and it can't display proper chroma 4:4:4.
-This is disappointing if you want to use it as a PC monitor and want clear text.
+The Toshiba C350 only displays basic signals at 60Hz, and it can't display chroma 4:4:4 properly at any supported resolution.
+This is disappointing if you want to use it as a PC monitor, as most text appears blurry.

 As the TV doesn't support high-frame rate content, you're limited to 4k gaming at 60Hz from either the Xbox Series X or PS5.
 It has an Auto Low Latency Mode setting that automatically switches the TV into Game Mode when you play a game from a compatible device, but it's not clear that it's in Game Mode.
 A HDR symbol appears in the top right, as you can see in this photo.